Cultural impact of Elvis Presley: Distrust of Elvis, transgression of societal boundaries

-As one writer stated on the controversy, "Music is a universal language, like mathematics and money.
-It knows few borders.
-Jazz began in the return of black bands from graveyard interments in New Orleans.
-But the bands played white hymns out to the above-ground graves."

 Danger to American culture

 By the spring of 1956, Presley was fast becoming a national phenomenon and teenagers came to his concerts in unprecedented numbers.
 There were many riots at his early concerts.
 Scotty Moore recalled: "He'd start out, 'You ain't nothin' but a Hound Dog', and they'd just go to pieces.
 They'd always react the same way.
 There'd be a riot every time."
 Bob Neal wrote: "It was almost frightening, the reaction... from teenage boys.
 So many of them, through some sort of jealousy, would practically hate him."
 In Lubbock, Texas, a teenage gang fire-bombed Presley's car.
 Some performers became resentful (or resigned to the fact) that Presley going on stage before them would "kill" their own act; he thus rose quickly to top billing.
 At the two concerts he performed at the 1956 Mississippi-Alabama Fair and Dairy Show, one hundred National Guardsmen were on hand to prevent crowd trouble.